-27. B.T.
-84 p46.

-28. B.T.
-814 p91.

-29. B.T.
-814 p92 .
+^{29.} B.T. § 14 p92.

-Contrasting the artist and the theoretical man, Nietzsche says that "whenever the truth is uncovered, the artist will always cling with rapt gaze to what still remains covering even after such uncovering; but the theoretical man enjoys and finds satisfaction in the discarded covering and finds the highest object of his pleasure in the process of an ever happy uncovering that succeeds through his own efforts.
+its limitations and that what is beyond these limits has value also -- perhaps the only value.
+Contrasting the artist and the theoretical man, Nietzsche says that "whenever the truth is uncovered, the artist will always cling with rapt gaze to what still remains covering even after such uncovering; but the theoretical man enjoys and finds satisfaction in the discarded covering and finds the highest object of his pleasure in the process of an ever happy uncovering that succeeds 30. through his own efforts."
 Nietzsche cites the example of Lessing, "the most honest theoretical man" who "dared to announce that he cared more for the search after truth than for truth itself -- and thus revealed the fundamental secret of science, to the astonishment, and indeed the anger, of the scientific community."
 Put in other words. the theoretical man seeks "to fathom the depths and to separate true knowledge from appearance and error". while the artist rejoices in this appearance, in this creation and destruction.

-While emphasizing the tension between science and art Nietzsche also establishes between them a blood relationship, not just through ethics, as we have seen, but directly.
+While emphasizing the tension between science and art Nietzsche also establishes between them a blood relation-ship, not just through ethics, as we have seen, but directly.
 He says that science must inevitably end by becoming art.
-Science, in fact, although it destroyed the old art, particularly the old tragedy, also leads to its re-birth in a revitalized and new form.
+Science, in fact, although it destroyed BO.
+B.T. § 15 p94.
+What is curious here is that Nietzsche ignores what would seem most obvious, i.e. that cur attention ought to be directed to what is uncovered and revealed, the truth.
+Nietzsche is undoubtedly fully aware of the way in which he is turning around the scientific presumption that science is concerned with "truth". the old art, particularly the old tragedy, also leads to its re-birth in a revitalized and new form.
 In this way Nietzsche is offering us an aesthetic interpretation of what the limitations and end of science mean to us existentially.
 The aesthetic philosophy that Nietzsche developed in his later, more mature books, such as The Gay Science, his entire moral (or anti-moral) philosophy, although outgrowing and revising much of The Birth of Tragedy, is nevertheless based on its fundamental insight, which is merely refined and developed by the older Nietzsche.

-30. B.T.
-S 15 p94.
-What is curious here is that Nietzsche ignores what would seem most obvious, i.e. that our attention ought to be directed to what is uncovered and revealed, the truth.
-Nietzsche is undcubtedly fully aware of the way in which he is turning around the scientific presumption that science is concerned with "truth".

-Of course, one could raise the objection that setting up such a tension between art and science poses certain Science, we may say, goes one way towards a dangers. soul-less mechanical system, and art veers sharply towards romanticism and sensationalism.
+Of course, one could raise the objection that setting up such a tension between art and science poses certain dangers.
+Science, we may say, goes one way towards a soul-less mechanical system, and art veers sharply towards romanticism and sensationalism.
 The two phenomena can scarcely be understood separately.
 The movement of the one may seem erratic and aimless unless one keeps in mind the movements of the other.
-A fearful symetry can be seen to be working -- the more one veers in one direction, the more the other veers in the other direction in order to keep the precarious tester-totter from tipping.
+A fearful symetry can be seen to be working -- the more one veers in one direction, the more the other veers in the other direction in order to keep the precarious teeter-totter from tipping.
 The illusion of balance between the two encourages our recklessness.
 And this seems to be the extent of Nietzsche's much hoped for re-birth of art out of the phoenix-like scientific spirit -- a last "jubilant dance" of the artist before he drops completely over the horizon.

-31. B.T. § 15 p95.
-32. B.T. § 15 p97.
+C ^{31.} B.T. § 15 p95.

+^{32.} B.T. \$ 15 p97.